skypjack/entt/docs/md/entity.md

 for that.

-The `entities` member function makes the snapshot serialize all entities (both those still alive and those destroyed) along with their versions.<br/>
+The `entities` member function makes the snapshot serialize all entities (both those still alive and those released) along with their versions.<br/>
 On the other hand, the `component` member function is a function template the aim of which is to store aside components.
 The presence of a template parameter list is a consequence of a couple of design choices from the past and in the